RTP Mundo: 2020s

+RTP Mundo

+Final logo as RTP Internacional, used from 2016 to 29 March 2026.

+The name RTP Mundo was first suggested in an October 2011 Público opinion article.
+It implied the creation of the platform from the merger of both RTP Internacional and RTP África and that it would act as a co-production platform between "quality" international broadcasters (not just Lusophone).
+The Left Bloc's 2021 proposal for RTP also featured such a merger, under the same name (RTP Mundo).

+The name wasn't unveiled to the public until March 2026, when the staff of both RTP Internacional (and its radio counterpart) feared for job losses as the two would be merged under the RTP Mundo name.
+A plenary was held on 18 March 2026, resulting in a unanimous vote among journalists oppose the plan to unify radio and television services under single brand and urging the immediate suspension of the plan.
+Nevertheless, the rebranding has been implemented on 30 March 2026.

 Distribution

 Satellite

-RTP Internacional is available across all of North America for free via Galaxy 19 and Intelsat 805.
+RTP Mundo is available across all of North America for free via Galaxy 19 and Intelsat 805.

 Subscription television

 It is also available as a pay service via Dish Network in the United States and Rogers Cable and NexTV (IPTV Platform) in Canada.

 For years, the channel was carried in Australia and New Zealand via UBI World TV.
 In 2013, RTP Internacional returned to these countries via Luso Vision, which focuses on Portuguese, Brazilian and Chilean programming.

 Terrestrial television

-RTPi programming is also retransmitted by Teledifusão de Macau (TDM) in Macao, through its Portuguese-language TV channel Canal Macau, and in East Timor (Timor Leste) by Radio e Televisão Timor Leste (RTTL), together with local broadcasts.
+RTP Mundo programming is also retransmitted by Teledifusão de Macau (TDM) in Macao, through its Portuguese-language TV channel Canal Macau, and in East Timor (Timor Leste) by Radio e Televisão Timor Leste (RTTL), together with local broadcasts.

 Controversies

 In 2017, the TV and radio service – RTP Internacional and RDP, respectively – of RTP, as well as the Portuguese news agency Lusa, were suspended from operating in Guinea-Bissau.
 The measure was announced by Bissau-Guinean minister for the media, Vítor Pereira.
 He justified the decision with end of the contracts with RTP and Lusa.
 The Portuguese government considered the decision to be "unacceptable" and an "attack on freedom of expression, while Reporters Without Borders condemned that same decision.
 Lusa was eventually allowed to operate in the country, but RTP Internacional and RDP were not.